smritisrinivas/code_challenge/README.md

 - A single tenant(greenglobe) entity has been maintained
 - A single store(bangalore) entity has been maintained
 - The above mentioned path contains two parameters ':chargingstation' and ':time' so don't forget to pass a value
-- The store consists of only 2 charging stations and they can be reached by simply inserting the value 1 or 2 in place of ':chargingstation' parameter in the path
+- The store consists of only 2 charging stations and they can be reached by simply inserting a value 1 or 2 in place of ':chargingstation' parameter in the path
 - In order to check the status(open/close) of the charging station for the current day input your desired time in a 24 hour format only ex: 1200, 1700 in place of ':time'       parameter in the path

 ### Expected result